tasxatzial/trec-fair-ranking-19/README.md

 ## Indexing

 Indexing took 2h:30m on a i9-9900k with 64GB DDR4 RAM and 1TB SSD.
 Both stemming and stopwords were enabled.
-235 partial indexes were created, these were then merged to create the final index.
+235 partial indexes were created and merged to form the final index.

 ## Evaluation